 - Early guided tour of the Vatican and Sistine Chapel: avoid the big crowds and enjoy the tour at your leisure.

-- Guided tour of the Vatican and Sistine Chapel for children: a different kind of guided tour, with games and trivia to make the tour more enjoyable for the kids and more relaxed for the adults.
+- Guided tour of the Vatican and Sistine Chapel for children: a different guided tour, with games and trivia to make the tour more enjoyable for the kids and more relaxed for the adults.

 - Private guided tour of the Vatican Museums and Sistine Chapel: enjoy an exclusive experience for you and your group, with an expert guide at your side throughout the visit.